 Fritzner shares, “I love being part of Strong Harvest because it focuses on bringing life for people, especially those who can’t help themselves or provide for their family.
 I do my best to teach, presenting to more people all about moringa.
 My main reason to spread the knowledge and ask Strong Harvest International to stand behind me is the importance of planting and using moringa everywhere I go, because moringa is the restoration tree for Haitian life.”

 Fritzner welcomed our first “boots on the ground” training team to Haiti in 2016 and we’ll continue go to Haiti regularly to expand our work and impact there.
 We are thankful to partner with Fritzner as he continues to model family and community transformation to those around him.

 In 2017 we’ll welcome a Tanzanian Country Coordinator to the team.

-When we travel to Tanzania in the fall of 2017, we’ll be seeking out a Country Coordinator who is passionate about improving the lives of families who are struggling to obtain the basics: a secure source of nutritious food, clean drinking water, improved health, and enough income to provide for themselves and their children.
+When we travel to Tanzania in the fall of 2017, we’ll be retaining and training our Country Coordinator who will be passionate about improving the lives of families who are struggling to obtain the basics: a secure source of nutritious food, clean drinking water, and healthy and productive land that provides enough income for themselves and their children.

 We are excited to add a Tanzanian Country Coordinator to the Strong Harvest team!